When was the last time you had your foot measured?

 A Brannock device measures three important features of your foot: length, width, and arch length.

-The first two are obvious, but the latter may be something many people do not quite understand.
+but the latter may be something many people do not quite understand.
 Of course it is important to have a shoe that is long enough and wide enough, but does it flex in the right spot given the shape of your foot?
 This is where arch length matters.

 Your arch length is the distance from your heel to the bump on the joint (the metatarsal head) of your big toe.
 It is where your foot flexes when you take a step.
 Ideally, you want to have that part of your foot line up with the part of the shoe that flexes when you walk.
 Most people do not pay much attention to this measurement.
 They will wear a shoe that their foot fits into, but sometimes they find they are getting heel lift, blisters, discomfort, or worse—pain from conditions like plantar fasciitis.
 Taking note of the arch length will go a long way to avoiding such maladies.
 In fact, arch length is probably the most important measurement to consider when choosing the proper shoe.

 Take, for example, the below photo of a woman's foot.

 Reading the pink bars, her foot length is exactly 7.5.
 Her width is between a B and a C, and her arch length is 8.5.

 Where she will physically be able to fit into a 7.5 shoe, she likely will feel better in a size 8.
 When trying on shoes, a general rule is to split the difference as a good starting point.
 If I were the employee on the floor, I’d bring out size 8s and 8.5s for her to try.
 Remember, a good fit leaves plenty of room for the toes so there is no contact with the front, top or sides of the shoe.
 The heel is comfortably in place with no heel lift or forward motion and there is no sloppy side-to-side motion.